kravchev/ebike-rental-business-analysis-project/README.md

 This project showcases end-to-end Business Analysis work for a fictional eBike rental startup (Mobi-e-rides), including requirements gathering, process modeling, and solution design aligned with BABOK practices.

+The goal was to design a scalable and user-friendly rental system while identifying inefficiencies and proposing improvements to increase operational efficiency.

 ## 📌 Scope
 - Stakeholder analysis
 - Requirements elicitation (interviews, surveys, observation)